DimEvil/EBRIII/pages/workshops.md

 permalink: /workshops/
 ---

 Here is the listing of workshops to be organised in connection to our conference.
 More information will be gradually added on these workshops.
+Workshops are organized by the EBR III organizing partners.

 ## Workshop 1: Data publishing workshop on Zenodo and GBIF